How to clean install Mac OS X from USB

-Those who still rely on good ol' OS X Mavericks know it’s fantastic.
-There are so many things you can do with it and it operates flawlessly.
-So if you’re looking to give your Mac a fresh start with just a classic Mac OS X and nothing else, a clean install is the best option for you.
+Those who still rely on older OS X operating systems know these still are going strong.
+There are so many things you can do with past OS X — like Lion, Mavericks, or Yosemite.
+Each one of these operates flawlessly.
+So, if you’re looking to give your Mac a fresh start with just a classic OS X and nothing else, clean installing Mac OS from USB is the best option for you.

-To clean install OS X Mavericks on your Mac, there are three things you should do.
-First, you should clean up your Mac from old baggage — system files that have piled up over time.
-Once it’s all cleaned up, the second thing you should do is backup your newly cleaned Mac.
-And finally, after doing a backup, you can clean install OS X Mavericks.
+To clean install Mac OS from USB, there are three things you should do.
+First, you should clean up your Mac from the old baggage — system files that have piled up over time.
+Once it’s all cleaned up, the next you should do is backup your newly cleaned Mac.
+And finally, after doing a backup, you can clean install OS X of your choice from USB.

 We’ve got the steps outlined below, so let’s get to it.

-Step 1: Clean up old caches on your current Mac OS X
+Step 1: Clean system junk on your current OS X